Quicr/quicr-arch-spec/moq-arch.md

 # Introduction

-Recently new usecases have emerged requiring higher scalability of delivery for interactive realtime applications and much lower latency for streaming applications and a combination thereof.
+Recently new use cases have emerged requiring higher scalability of delivery for interactive realtime applications and much lower latency for streaming applications and a combination thereof.
 On one side are usecases such as normal web conferences wanting to distribute out to